 Give the world the best you have and it may never be enough − give the world the best you’ve got anyway.

 You see, in the final analysis, it is between you and God.
 It was never between you and them anyway.”

 from The Rules for Being Human (by Cherie Carter-Scott)

-Something Professor Kennison told our class when he was asked − as a counselor, how do you deal with crazy or mean or vindictive people or people who have committed abominable acts?
-How do you not go crazy, or get enmeshed or fall apart?
-How are you able to work with despicable people who do despicable things – people you don’t even like but are still your clients?
+Something Professor Kennison explained to our class when he was asked − as a counselor, how do you deal with crazy or mean, vindictive people or people who have committed abominable acts – people you don’t even like but who are still your clients?
 How do you keep their craziness from becoming a problem for you?

 I wish I’d written Dr. Kennison’s words down verbatim, but this is basically what he said:

-So with all of the above swirling around in my head, I knew I needed to get into a different frame of reference/state of mind in order to move on.
-I decided that Dr. Kennison was right and I needed to look at this situation and this instructor differently.
-It would be good practice for when I eventually do have clients.
-Besides, why should dealing with a professor be any different than dealing with a client in counseling when they’re both engaging in ridiculous behavior?
+With these perspectives swirling around in my head, I decided that I needed to look at this situation and instructor differently.
+Why should dealing with a professor be any different than dealing with a client in counseling if they’re both engaging in ridiculous thoughts and behavior?
 We’re all just people who have problems.
-Right?

-So, instead of sending the Queen a letter picking on all of her faults and telling her where and why she is wrong about oh-so-many-things, I thought: What if I were to write the instructor a letter I could actually send to her?
+So instead of sending the Queen a letter picking on her faults and telling her why she is wrong about oh-so-many-things, I thought: What if I were to write the instructor a letter I could actually send her and not get in trouble?
 I wanted to do the following: